Axiom Verge 2: Reception

 The game received "generally favorable" reviews on Metacritic.

 Tom Sykes of PC Gamer praised the title, calling it a "bold and ambitious sequel" that builds on the work of its predecessor.
 Eric Van Allen of Destructoid gave it a positive review, saying that it "feels different and very much its own".
-Mitch Vogel of Nintendo Life called the Nintendo Switch version "an impressively high-quality experience from stern to stern".
+Mitch Vogel of Nintendo Life called the Nintendo Switch version "an impressively high-quality experience from stem to stern".
 Tristan Ogilvie of IGN enjoyed the world of the game, "Axiom Verge 2 is a dual-dimensional Metroidvania that's engaging to explore despite its one-dimensional combat and underwhelming boss fights."

 GameSpot liked the new biomes present, describing them as "suitably distinct from one another" and additionally gave praise to the new world saying, "The Breach's ingenuity is derived from the way it challenges you to solve navigational puzzles".
 Polygon felt the "existential kind of isolation" that the story brought to the game gave Axiom Verge its "most powerful moments".
 Nintendo World Report liked the infect mechanic, which let the player take over mechanical objects, enjoying how it brought "another layer to combat".

 NME also praised the environments, but conversely criticized the focus on exploration, saying that it made the gameplay feel flat.
 Game Informers Matt Miller felt the size of the map could overwhelm the player, and criticized the lack of variety, saying that "the many interconnected corridors begin to blend into a long and confusing blur".
 Rock Paper Shotgun felt the high use of backtracking and poor objective placement led the game to be unnecessarily confusing to the player.